The People of Freedom: Berlusconi's resignation

 On 7 November 2011 Lega Nord's then-leader Umberto Bossi proposed Angelino Alfano as Berlusconi's successor.
 On 8 November, during a key vote on a financial statement in the Chamber was approved thanks to the abstention of opposition parties, but Berlusconi got just 308 votes, 8 short of an absolute majority.
 Subsequently, Berlusconi announced that he intended to step down after the passage of the budget bill.
 Days of turmoil followed.
 Not only the party was highly divided, but its numerous factions and groups were divided too.
-As the appointment of Mario Monti, an independent economist and former European Commissioner, looked very likely, some in the party wanted to support the new possible government (and some even wanted to join it), while others were resolutely against and preferred an early election instead.
+As the appointment of Mario Monti, an independent economist and former European Commissioner, looked likely, some in the party wanted to support the new possible government (and some even wanted to join it), while others were resolutely against and preferred an early election instead.
 Alfano, in his capacity of secretary, had to mediate.

 Among the party's Christian democrats, Roberto Formigoni, Maurizio Lupi and Raffaele Fitto (Network Italy), Claudio Scajola (Christopher Columbus Foundation), and Giuseppe Pisanu (hence Pisaniani) supported Monti, while Gianfranco Rotondi (Christian Democracy for Autonomies) and Carlo Giovanardi (Liberal Populars) did not.
 Within Liberamente and among the party's Socialists, Franco Frattini (who threatened to leave the party) and Fabrizio Cicchitto were in favour, while Mariastella Gelmini, Paolo Romani, Maurizio Sacconi, Renato Brunetta and, covertly, Giulio Tremonti were against.
 The vast majority of ex-AN members (Ignazio La Russa, Maurizio Gasparri, Altero Matteoli, Giorgia Meloni, etc.) was against, while a minority (mainly Gianni Alemanno) was in favour.

-On 12 November Berlusconi finally tendered his resignation to President Giorgio Napolitano.
+On 12 November Berlusconi tendered his resignation to President Giorgio Napolitano.
 The executive of the PdL decided to support a government led by Monti under some conditions, the first being that it should not include politicians but only technocrats.
-The Monti Cabinet took office on 16 November.
-In the subsequent votes of confidence in the two houses of Parliament, the PdL voted largely for Monti.
-However, some party members, including Antonio Martino, Gianfranco Rotondi and Alessandra Mussolini, deserted the party.
+The Monti government took office on 16 November.
+In the subsequent votes of confidence in the two houses of Parliament, the PdL voted largely for Monti; however, some party members, including Antonio Martino, Gianfranco Rotondi and Alessandra Mussolini, deserted the party.
 Subsequently, LN broke its ties with the PdL at the national level.